-For 60 years I believed I was locked out of the music business.
-Then, 4,883 miles and 626 feet away from my home, I found the key in my pocket.
+For 60 years, I believed I was locked out of the music business.
+Then, five thousand miles away from my home, I found the key in my pocket.
 It had been there all the time.
-This is my story – so far.
+This is my story.
+So far.

 Evening shadows make me blue

 When each weary day is through

 Was there ever a song lyric more beautiful?
 Someone at their workplace sees the sun going down and feels a longing to go home and snuggle with their true love.
 There is something so universal, something so true of people since the first gatherings of humans.
 It was a hit on the Billboard Chart.
 Rightly so.
 Thank you, Betty Peterson for those simple and lovely words.
 And thank you Borney Bergantine for the amazing music.

 I loved the sound that record made.
 I read the label over and over.
 They were magical words, even the 24446 A catalog number.
 When I saw Ella’s photograph in a magazine, I thought she was even more exotic.
 In the present day information treasure trove, I discovered that the recording was made during a two-year musicians strike.
 That’s why there are no instruments on the record.